lionlai1989/StalkerDroneRL/README.md

 ## Highlights

 - **ROS 2 Humble + Gazebo Harmonic + Gymnasium + Stable Baselines3** — The entire software stack uses
   recent, long-term support versions.
-It is the perfect demo project illustrating how to integrate these four open-source frameworks.
+It is a perfect demo project illustrating how to integrate these four open-source frameworks.

 - **Containerized environment** — I went through the *installation hell* of ROS 2 and